Kessingland Lifeboat Station: History

 A building still stands on the Kessingland site, although it is unclear if anything remains of the original station.
 The station site at Benacre has long been lost to the sea.
 The lifeboat on station at the time of closure, 34-foot Norfolk and Suffolk (P&S) lifeboat Hugh Taylor (ON 629), was sold from service the same year, and was last reported as a yacht in Dordrecht in 1987.

+Wigg family

+It is not uncommon for many generations of the same family to be involved with the town's lifeboat, and in the case of Kessingland, it was the Wigg family.
+On 19 December 1925, a special Vellum certificate in the form of a family tree, was presented to Edward Wigg Sr., in recognition of the exceptional service he and his family have rendered to the Institution.
+Whig Sr. became a crew member in 1870, his four sons included a Coxswain, Signalman, and two holders of the RNLI Bronze Medal.
+Three grandsons and one great-grandson joined the crew, with one daughter and great-daughter active within the Ladies Guild.
+The Vellum presented was in the form of a family tree, but with the dates of lifeboat service.

 Notable rescues

 On the 11 December 1919, in gale-force conditions, the Smack A. J. W. of Rye, East Sussex ran aground on Newcombe Sands off Lowestoft.
 The Kessingland lifeboat St Paul (ON 406) was launched, nearly being driven back ashore but for the quick raising of the sails.
 The cries of the survivors help locate the sunken smack, and four men were seen clinging to the two visible masts.
 Setting anchor and veering down, one man was recovered, but the three remaining men were in a more difficult position.
 At great risk to the lifeboat and crew, the Coxswain veered the lifeboat over the rails of the boat, between the two masts, and the remaining three crew were rescued.

 For this service, Coxswain George Knights and Second Coxswain Edward Smith were each awarded the RNLI Silver Medal.
 Each of the 14 remaining lifeboat crew were awarded the RNLI Bronze Medal.